ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 #### *property* sampling_points

-Sampling Point Container
+Sampling Point Container.

 <a id="compolyx.Model.save"></a>

 #### save(path=None, cache_data=None)

-Save ACP model to .acph5 file
+Save ACP model to .acph5 file.
 :Parameters:
-- path: Path to file
+- path: Path to file.
 - cache_data: Whether to cache current state of model or not.

 <a id="compolyx.Model.save_analysis_model"></a>

 #### save_analysis_model(path)

-Save actual analysis model to disc
+Save actual analysis model to disc.

 > * **Parameters:**
->   - path Save path of the cdb file
+>   - path Save path of the cdb file.

 <a id="compolyx.Model.save_apdl_commands"></a>

 #### save_apdl_commands(path)

-Save APDL commands for composite definitions of actual model
+Save APDL commands for composite definitions of actual model.

 > * **Parameters:**
->   - path Save path of the cdb file
+>   - path Save path of the cdb file.

 <a id="compolyx.Model.save_h5"></a>

 #### save_h5(path, cache_data=False)

-Save ACP model in ACPH5 format
+Save ACP model in ACPH5 format.

 <a id="compolyx.Model.save_layup"></a>

 #### save_layup(path, format=None, objects=None)

-Function that saves the layup data to a csv file
+Function that saves the layup data to a csv file.

 * **Parameters:**
-  - path: the path to the file
+  - path: The path to the file.
-  - format: format can be csv and excel (on windows only)
+  - format: Format can be csv and excel (on windows only).
-  - objects: optional parameter if left the entire layup is written to the file, else only the layup defined within modeling_groups
+  - objects: Optional parameter if left the entire layup is written to the file, else only the layup defined within modeling_groups.

 <a id="compolyx.Model.save_layup_to_csv_file"></a>

 #### save_layup_to_csv_file(path, objects=None)

-Function that saves the layup data to a csv file
+Function that saves the layup data to a csv file.

 * **Parameters:**
-  - path: the path to the file
+  - path: The path to the file.
-  - modeling_groups: optional parameter if left the entire layup is written to the file, else only the layup defined within modeling_groups
+  - modeling_groups: Optional parameter if left the entire layup is written to the file, else only the layup defined within modeling_groups.

 <a id="compolyx.Model.save_layup_to_excel_file"></a>